Hackley Public Library

 The Hackley Public Library does not control the availability of Internet information links, which often change rapidly and unpredictably.
 Not all sources on the Internet provide accurate, complete, or current information.
 Information provided through the Internet may be false, misleading, controversial, inappropriate, disturbing, and/or illegal.
 Use of any information obtained via the Internet is at the user’s risk.

 The use of the library’ Internet stations is limited to sixty (60) minutes per person per day because of demand.
+If there are at least four (4) vacant stations, one sixty (60) minute extension may be given.
+A second, final 30 minute extension may be granted if there are at least four (4) vacant stations.

 In order to facilitate research and information gathering, library staff may limit access to particular functions on particular computers and may extend use on a particular computer, at the discretion of the library staff.